Last Updated on

 The iron sight is an impressive sight, but for spur-of-the-moment decisions the red dot has it beat.
 It doesn’t waste precious time like the iron sight would.
 Seconds matter in defending yourself against a threat, after all.

 In the end, the red dot sight wins out.
 For accuracy, speed, and safety, nothing can beat it.
-It allows your brain to work together to keep focus on what is going on.
-Overall, keeping the focus on the target is going to win out during high stress situations.
+It allows your brain to work together to keep your focus on what is going on.
+Overall, keeping the focus on the target is going to win out during high-stress situations.
 Seconds are important and the red dot uses all of them wisely.

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.